-Transportation Planning Division.
-The Transportation Planning Division is responsible for the planning of the statewide transportation system including highways and airports.
+Multimodal Planning Division.
+The Multimodal Planning Division is responsible for the planning of the statewide transportation system including highways and airports.
 Its functions include traffic and travel studies and projections, five-year construction priority studies and coordination with local and regional transportation planning agencies.
-The Transportation Planning Division produces an annually updated Five-Year Capital Program for the Board, from which the Board establishes the priorities for highway and airport projects within the State.
+The Multimodal Planning Division produces an annually updated Five-Year Capital Program for the Board, from which the Board establishes the priorities for highway and airport projects within the State.
+The Multimodal Planning Division also distributes Federal funding for planning, operational and capital acquisitions for transit programs in smaller cities, towns, and rural areas, administers Federal grants for transit planning in metropolitan areas, and performs state regulatory safety oversight for the light rail system currently under construction in Maricopa County.